How to Clean Paint Brushes

 Tip: When you get new brushes, save the packaging and use it for storage, if possible: the cover will help the brush retain its original shape.

-It can be a challenge to remove old, dried paint from brushes, but often the effort is worth it.
-Effectively washing a “petrified brush” can spare you the cost of buying a new one.
+It can be a challenge on how to get dried paint out of brushes, but often the effort is worth it.
+Effectively washing a “petrified brush” can spare you the cost of buying a new one, so learning how to clean paint brushes is worth it.

 - Soak the brush with hardened paint in vinegar for an hour.
 If the bristles don’t bend, soak for an additional hour.